DataZooDE/erpl/README.md

 # Let your DuckDB quack SAP!

+**Disclaimer**: This extension is currently in an experimental state.
+Feel free to try it out, but be aware that minimal testing and benchmarking were done.

-With ERPL start using Enterprise Data in your Data Science and ML pipelines within minutes!
+With ERPL, use Enterprise Data in your Data Science and ML pipelines within minutes!

 ## Quick Install